Calistoga police department: Upgrades long overdue

 As a result, the department is below the status quo in Napa Valley and the city faces some tough decisions, he said.

-Staffing is currently at 40 percent and recruitment is a continuous challenge due to a lack of up-to-date equipment and an unstable environment with regards to the turnover in the city manager position.
+Staffing is currently at 40 percent and recruitment is a continuous challenge due to a lack of up-to-date equipment and an unstable environment because of the turnover in the city manager position.
 The department is also facing the retirements of Chief Celaya, whose contract is up at the end of June, and Sergeant Tim Martin by the end of the year.

-The department is also lacking in up-to-date technology such as computer-outfitted vehicles, especially with more demands from the state to report statistics on stops.
+The department is also lacking in up-to-date technology such as vehicles with computers, especially with more demands from the state to report statistics on stops.

 Given the situation, recruiting a new chief would not resolve the problem, Celaya said.

 One option the chief and council discussed would be to contract the department out to the Napa County Sheriff’s Office.
 This option would be more expensive by about $1 million, Celaya estimated.
-With this option there are also potential issues with a delay in dispatch time, said Fire Chief Steve Campbell.
+With this option, there are also potential problems with a delay in dispatch time, said Fire Chief Steve Campbell.

 Another option would be to partner with the St. Helena Police Department for shared services.